pieman64/ESPecoMon/README.md

 ﻿# ESPecoMon ©
 **Very** Low Cost Energy Monitoring using **Blynk**, **ESP8266** and **ACS712** with local **OTA** update facility. **Under $5** if you shop around for components.

-I will try to keep this brief but remember **WORKING WITH MAINS ELECTRICITY CAN BE VERY DANGEROUS**.
+Remember **WORKING WITH MAINS ELECTRICITY CAN BE VERY DANGEROUS**.
 Hopefully the screenshot below explains what the Smartphone app does but if you have any questions take a look at the references on [Blynk's Community](https://community.blynk.cc/t/smart-energy-meters-what-are-they/16173/) site.
 ![40W Soldering iron plugged in between left and right screenshots](https://github.com/pieman64/ESPecoMon/blob/master/ESPecoMonOFF2ON.png)
 Obtain the **best** available iOT app builder from **Blynk** for your Smartphone: